One writer realizes trusting God doesn't mean a man will fall from the sky at the appointed time.

 Whenever I meet a guy I am attracted to.
 Shocking, right?

 Several days ago, I found myself in a big room, with a large group of individuals—when a good-looking guy showed up.
 I was doing fine, until this minor detail derailed my mental clarity.
 I choked on the air, and my heart slammed into my ribcage.
 I averted my eyes out of some latent, irrational fear that he might actually talk to me.
 I reminded myself that would not be the worst thing in the whole world.
 It took me about ten seconds to get myself together and begin to act like a normal human being again.
 Crisis diverted?
 I wish.
-My Faith Is Keeping Me Single
+My Strict Christian Faith Is The Reason I Can't Find A Man

 It's not that this is a new experience for me, but this particular day was different.
 Normally, I would just give in to my shyness and pretend that I didn't notice an attractive guy was a little more than an arm's length away.
 Act aloof and disconnected.
 Which I did, initially.
 But this day something snapped inside me: I actually had the urge to say something to him.